michael-basil/michael-basil.github.io/health.md

 * Weight loss plateus can be punched through with fasting exercises
 * Fasting improves metabolism, has anti-aging effects and can be relaxing
 * Addiction behaviors when identified are systematically observed and erradicated
-* Discomfort comes from a lack of familiarity or unmet expectation and done well we can learn
+* Discomfort comes from a lack of familiarity
-* Happiness and tranquility come from within when we are present in any situation
+* Unmet expectation creates tension
+* Good and bad are subjective and contextual
+* Our default state of being is tranquility

 ## What are my current habits when at my best?